magento/knowledge-base/src/troubleshooting/general/emails-not-being-sent-sendgrid-credits-exceeded.md

 ---
 title: Emails not sent when SendGrid credits exceeded on Adobe Commerce
-labels: troubleshooting,SendGrid,email,Adobe Commerce,cloud infrastructure,
+labels: troubleshooting,SendGrid,email,Adobe Commerce,cloud infrastructure,Pro architecture,Starter architecture,Magento
 ---
-This article provides a solution when your emails are not being sent because you have exceeded your SendGrid credits limit.
+This article provides a solution when your emails are not being sent because you have exceeded your SendGrid credits limit, on Adobe Commerce.
 ## Affected products and versions

 * Adobe Commerce for cloud infrastructure, 2.3.0-2.3.7-p1, 2.4.0-2.4.3